How to Earn More Money Freelancing (Even if You’re a Total Beginner)

 Landing new clients isn’t just a matter of crafting an awesome freelance proposal.
 Your success depends on how you’re selecting new jobs, how you position your value propositions, and how much research you do ahead of time.

 I’ve won new gigs simply because I clearly put in more time and effort into researching the company, determining their needs, and providing immense up front value in the form of insightful recommendations before I even discuss payment.
-In the world of freelancing, much of your success will depend upon the strength of your client relationships, and how well you’re able to forge meaningful partnerships.
+In the world of freelancing, much of your success (and ability to make money online) will depend upon the strength of your client relationships, and how well you’re able to forge meaningful partnerships.

 11. Blog Frequently